menandmice/micetro_docs/guides/implementation/system_requirements.rst

 * Akamai

 ..
 [7] Micetro is available to install directly from the Azure Marketplace.
+See :ref:`installation-azure`.

 Supported browsers (Web Application)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^